WOMBAT 2025

 The organizers of WOMBAT 2025 are dedicated to providing a harassment-free conference experience for everyone regardless of gender, gender expression, sexual orientation, disability, physical appearance, body size, race, or religion (or lack thereof).
 Organizers will enforce this code throughout and expect cooperation in ensuring a safe environment for all.

-All attendees, speakers, sponsors and volunteers at WOMBAT 2025 have agreed to:
+All attendees, speakers, sponsors, and volunteers at WOMBAT 2025 have agreed to:

 • Be considerate in speech and actions, and actively seek to acknowledge and respect the boundaries of fellow attendees.